-The Competency-Based Education Grants Program provides grants for LEAs as they plan for, implement, scale, and expand competency-based education.
-The program includes planning and implementation grants.
+The Personalized, Competency-Based Learning (PCBL) Grants Program provides grants for LEAs as they plan for, implement, scale, and expand personalized, competency-based learning.
+PCBL means a system of learning in which the following principles influence the daily actions of the educational community.